renatog33/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # C# Projects
 ***
-These are some projects and I made using C3 and .NET Framwork.
+These are some projects I made using C# and .NET Framework.
 ## Projects:
 ***
 - [Car Insurance][iq]